orihomotakanat/mqttTraining/homeautomation_js/README.md

 This function receives a `responseObject` object as an argument, and prints a message to the console log with the value of the `responseObject.errorMessage` attribute when this attribute is not equal to 0.

 #### `onMessageArrived`
 This function receives a `Paho.MQTT.Message` instance in the `message` arugument.
-After printing a message to the console log about the detination topic (`message.destinationName`) and the payload string (`message.payloadString`) attributes, the code checks whether `message.destinationName` starts with `APP.HomeAutomation.Manager.ledResultBaseTopic` to make sure that the message's destination topic is the one defined for the results og the commands releated to LEDs.
+After printing a message to the console log about the detination topic (`message.destinationName`) and the payload string (`message.payloadString`) attributes, the code checks whether `message.destinationName` starts with `APP.HomeAutomation.Manager.ledResultBaseTopic` to make sure that the message's destination topic is the one defined for the results of the commands related to LEDs.

+Then, the code retrieve the LED Location from the message's topic and saves it in the `ledLocation` variable.
+The code removes `APP.HomeAutomation.Manager.ledResultBaseTopic` from `message.destinationName` to retrieve the LED Location.
+(ex.)
+If the value for `message.destinationName` is `home/results/leds/Upper`, the code replaces `home/results/leds/` with an empty string and the resulting string. `1`, is the LED Location.

+* `onMessageDelivered`
+This function receives a `Paho.MQTT.Message` instance in the `message` argument.
+In this case, the function has an empty body because of preventing from running a code when a message has been successfully delivered